Learning Support Assistant – SEN (Trauma-Informed Practice)

 Next Steps

-If you are ready to make a meaningful difference and bring a trauma-informed, compassionate approach to supporting young people, apply today to become a Learning Support Assistant in Bury St Edmunds, Suffolk.
+If you are ready to make a meaningful difference and bring a trauma-informed, compassionate approach to supporting young people, we would love to meet you - apply today to become a Learning Support Assistant in Bury St Edmunds, Suffolk.
 Help create a safe, engaging and encouraging environment where every child can thrive.

 More jobs from this recruiter